---

 - [ ] Step 3: Determine if observable just in time

-- [ ] Step 5: Determine OpenTelemetry name
+- [ ] Step 5: Determine the OpenTelemetry name

-- [ ] Step 6: Extend the ToDo interface
+- [ ] Step 6: Declare the metric in definition.go

-- [ ] Step 8: Implement the recorders
+- [ ] Step 8: Generate the boilerplate

 ```